wkhere/stackless/Doc/c-api/sys.rst

    one of the strings ``'<stdin>'`` or ``'???'``.

-.. cfunction:: long PyOS_GetLastModificationTime(char *filename)

-   Return the time of last modification of the file *filename*.
-The result is encoded in the same way as the timestamp returned by the standard C library function :cfunc:`time`.

 .. cfunction:: void PyOS_AfterFork()

    Function to update some internal state after a process fork; this should be